qikunxiang/ModelFreePriceBounds/README.md

 # Model-free bounds for multi-asset options using option-implied information and their exact computation

-+ By Ariel Neufeld, Antonis Papapantoleon and Qikun Xiang
++ By Ariel Neufeld, Antonis Papapantoleon, and Qikun Xiang
 + Article link (arXiV): https://arxiv.org/abs/2006.14288
-+ A supplementary document explaining how the market prices are repaired to remove arbitrage opportunities can be found in the depository with name Supplementary.pdf

 # Description of files

-+ Supplementary.pdf:  A supplementary document explaining how the arbitrage opportunities are removed from market data

 + func/main/      contains the core functions
     - portcreate.m:                    function to create a portfolio structure from the specification of tranded and non-traded derivatives